 It is difficult to estimate the length of psychotherapy because each person's situation is unique.
 You and your therapist will work together to determine how long your counseling will last.
 Some concerns can be resolved in a short period of time; others can take longer.
 There is no limit to the number of sessions you may receive during your course of therapy at the Center.

 Do you differ services in other languages in addition to English?

 Typically, we do offer therapy in many languages; however, availability depends on current staffing.
 This will vary from year to year.
 Throughout the years, our clinicians have offered therapy in English, Spanish, Mandarin, French, Hebrew, Portuguese, German, Japanese, Turkish, and Farsi, among additional languages.
 Please call our Center to find out what languages we are currently offering.

 Will I be seen by a licensed counselor/therapist?

 Our therapists are advanced pre-licensed therapists enrolled at California Institute of Integral Studies.
 They are actively studying with highly trained and experienced clinical psychologists, psychoanalysts, and other mental health professionals.
 They are carefully supervised by licensed therapists in accordance with California state guidelines for clinical, legal, and ethical excellence.
 All Center clinicians are carefully selected and conscientiously trained to work with a range of psychological, emotional, and relationship concerns.

 I am a clinician and would like to refer to the Center.
 Who do I contact?

 We welcome referrals!
 Please call us at +1 (415) 217-8895 and one of our therapists will be happy to discuss our services with you to determine if our Center is the best fit for your referral.

-If you have questions or are ready to make an appointment with one of our therapists, contact us today!
+If you prefer to contact Center for Somatic Psychotherapy directly for questions or to make an appointment with one of our therapists, contact us instead: